Mamatoto Midwives are a small boutique Midwifery Practice of ‘hand picked’ Midwives based around Melbourne and the

-My special interests in Midwifery are protecting the first birth, Vaginal Birth after Caesarean (VBAC), and working with women who have experienced abuse and trauma.
+My special interests in Midwifery are protecting the first birth, Vaginal Birth After Caesarean (VBAC).

 I believe that every woman should have a known Midwife for her pregnancy, birth and early parenting and I support the research evidence that shows that continuity of midwifery carer improves outcomes for women by working as a Private Midwife and Director of “Mamatoto Midwives”.